JayaswalPrateek/MyCSnotesForME/Data Strs.md

 					- for a tree to be balanced the difference of height of the left and right subtree from the root node should be -1, 0, 1 otherwise is not a balanced tree
 						- add the properties for a binary tree to a balanced tree and it is a balanced binary tree
 - an unbalanced binary tree can be balanced by using rotation techniques but we need to be careful that the properties of a binary tree are conserved
+- rotation techniques:
 	1. Left Rotation
 		- when the binary tree is skewed rightwards
 		- like if the 3 nodes are 1, 2 and 3 and the root node is 1
 		- its called a right right situation as right of 1 is 2 and right of 2 is 3
 		- rotating the tree left is technically equivalent to shifting the root node rightward to 2
 		- now 4 and 5 are inserted as a right skewed subtree of 2 elements from 3
 		- then we will make 3 as left of 4 and 5 was already right of 4 and now 4 becomes right of two instead of 3
 			- we try to affect as few node as possible when rotating hence we did not rotate from root but a sub root
 			- the problem causing subtree was 3, 4 and 5 right skewed subtree so we left rotated just the subtree
 	2. Right Rotation
 		- when a binary tree is skewed leftwards
 		- like if the 3 nodes are 3, 2 and 1 and the root node is 3
 		- its called a left left situation as the left of 3 is 2 and left of 2 is 1
 		- rotating the tree right is technically equivalent to shifting the root node leftward to 2
 	3. Left and Right Rotation
 		- for three values such that `1st > 2nd < 3rd` like 3, 1, 2 and 3 is the root node so 1 is at the left of 3 and 2 is at the right of 1
 		- we will have to make it either right or left skewed
 		- lets make it left skewed by swapping 1 and 2 so the root node is 3 and its left is 2 and its left is 1 and then perform Right Rotation
 	4. Right and Left Rotation
 		- for three values such that `1st < 2nd > 3rd` like 1, 3, 2 and 1 is the root node so 3 is at the right of 1 and 2 is at the left of 3
 		- we will have to make it either right or left skewed
 		- lets make it right skewed by swapping 2 and 3 so the root node is 1 and its right is 2 and its right is 3 and then perform Left Rotation
 - notice that we an unbalanced tree has at least 3 elements, so every tree with 2 or less nodes is always balanced
+- any insertion to as well as deletion from a balanced tree can make it unbalanced, so whenever an element is inserted or deleted, it should be followed code that balances the tree if it is not balanced
+- deletion of root node means that the either the largest number from the left subtree becomes the new root node or the smallest element from the left subtree
+	- the largest element of the left subtree is the element you find by going right over and over till you hit a `nullptr` from the root node of the left subtree
+	- the smallest element of the right subtree is the element you find by going left over and over till you hit a `nullptr` from the root node of the right subtree
+	- this decision can be made by predicting which choice will give a more balanced tree

 <mark style="background: #D2B3FFA6;">Graphs</mark>
 - <mark style="background: #BBFABBA6;">linked list and trees are also graphs</mark>